🇺🇸 FREE USA SHIPPING TODAY when you spend $10+ (no code req'd)!

 • Depth to plant seeds: Lightly cover - seeds need light to germinate

-• Soil types: Clay, sandy, loamy, rocky, moist, well-drained
+• Soil types: Clay, sandy, loamy, moist, well-drained

 • Water needs: Average